airgap-it/beacon-node/readme.md

 Note: in order for federation to work you will need:

 1. SSL/TLS enabled for your domain
-2. have that SSL/TLS setup for port 8448
+2. have that SSL/TLS setup for port 8448 and 443
 3. forward SSL/TLS traffic from 8448 to 8008 of this container
+4. forward SSL/TLS traffic from 443 to 8008 of this container

 ## Running synapse using docker